What Is Programming? Why Do Cults Use It?

 What is Programming?

-Programming is the use of focussed mind control and torture used to instill and reinforce precise messages and/or specific learned responses by organized cults.
+Programming is the use of focused mind control and torture to instill and reinforce precise messages and/or specific learned responses by organized cults.
 It is a deliberate, calculated, and extreme form of manipulation and control.
-In organized ritual abuse, programming is usually integrated into the extreme torture and abuse that begins at birth or at an early age (usually before age five or six), when a child is both more vulnerable and more likely to dissociate.
+In organized cult torture, programming is usually integrated into the extreme torture and abuse that begins at birth or at an early age (usually before age three or four), when a child is both more vulnerable and more likely to dissociate.
 In this way, cults can use the child’s natural tendency towards dissociation to encourage multiplicity or splitting, and can more easily control the child.
-Because dissociation and multiplicity are often encouraged and used during programming, the programs and messages go deeply into the unconscious, to effect survivors without their conscious awareness—until a survivor later begins to heal, to hear what is going on inside, and to recognize programming for what it is.
+Because dissociation and plurality/dissociative identity are deliberately encouraged and created or used during programming, the programs and messages go deeply into the unconscious, to effect survivors without their conscious awareness—until a survivor later begins to heal, to hear what is going on inside, and to recognize programming for what it is.

 Programming messages are repeated over and over as the child is being tortured and in the brief moments of relief, to ensure that the messages go in deeply, are not forgotten, and will be associated with extreme pain and terror.
 They make the child believe that to not know or obey the message is to instantly bring more torture.
-Often the torture does not stop until the cult is assured that the survivor (or the personalities of her that are out at the time) can not only recite on command her new set of messages, but also that she has taken those messages in on a deep, core level of her psyche.
-Frequently, the survivor has to create new personalities to withstand the torture, or is forced to accept names and/or roles for personalities that the cult deliberately create or splinter during the programming.
+Often the torture does not stop until the cult is assured that the insider who is fronting or created during that torture can not only recite on command their new set of messages, but also that they have taken those messages in on a deep, core level of the system’s psyche.
+Frequently, the dissociative system has to create new personalities to withstand the torture, or is forced to accept names and/or roles for insiders who the cult deliberately create or splinter during the programming.

-Both physical and emotional torture are used in programming; emotional torture, in addition to the physical, ensures that the message goes in deeper, and creates an emotional response when programming is later triggered.
+Physical, sexual, emotional, and mental torture are used in programming; emotional torture, in addition to the physical, ensures that the message goes in deeper, and creates an emotional response when programming is later triggered.
 An example of emotional torture is convincing the child that she is responsible for the death of someone she loves, and that she will continue to have this effect on people throughout her life if she gets close to them or tries to tell them anything.

-Along with the use of emotional and physical torture during programming, cults often administer drugs to the child to increase the child’s sense of disorientation; to increase dissociation and encourage splitting; to make it harder for the survivor or main personality to later remember what happened; and to keep the child under control.
+Along with the use of emotional, sexual, and physical torture during programming, cults often administer drugs to the child to increase the child’s sense of disorientation; to increase dissociation and encourage splitting; to make it harder for the non-abuse-time fronting insiders to later remember what happened; and to keep the child under control.
 Drugs may also be used to convince the child that a particular event that was enacted out during programming really occurred.
-For instance, if a cult is trying to convince a child that she is dead, using a drug that temporarily paralyses the child’s body and makes her unable to move may convince a young child or parts of her that she really is dead—especially if other props are used.
-Even without drugs, the child may believe she actually died, since she is in a traumatised state; is still young, has imagination, and does not fully understand everything around her; and she, or parts of her, may wish she was dead and didn’t have to live with the pain any more.
+For instance, the cult may use a drug that temporarily paralyses the child’s body and makes them unable to move to convince a young child or folks inside that they really are dead—especially if other props are used such as a coffin, a fake funeral, even burying them in the coffin.
+Even without drugs, the child or fronting insider may believe they actually died, since they are in a traumatized state; are still young, have imagination, and do not fully understand everything around them; and they may wish they were dead and didn’t have to live with the pain any more.

-Programming can vary in its effectiveness, depending on how skilled or knowledgeable the cult members were who created the programming; how much a survivor internally fights back during the programming (and whether or not this is observed by the cult); whether or not a survivor is aware of the programming inside her; and whether or not personalities listen to each other.
+Programming can vary in its effectiveness, depending on how skilled or knowledgeable the cult members were who created the programming; how much a survivor internally fights back during the programming (and whether or not this is observed by the cult); whether or not a survivor is aware of the programming inside them; and whether or not folks inside listen to each other or work together on changing their programmed beliefs and heal from it.
 The amount of programming a survivor has, and the level of its complexity or sophistication, will also depend on a survivor’s particular abuse experience.
-Ritual abuse survivors who endured more formal ritual abuse at the hands of organized cults will have many more programs, and more sophisticated programs, than survivors who endured ritual abuse at the hands of less organized, informal cults will.
-Each survivor’s experience of programming will be unique, though there are usually commonalities among experiences.
+Cult torture survivors who endured more formal programming at the hands of organized cults will have many more programs, and more sophisticated programs, than survivors who endured programming at the hands of less organized, informal cults, and the more sophisticated the programs there are, and the larger the amount, the more time it can take to unravel them.
+Each survivor’s experience of programming will be unique, though there are usually common torture, messages, cues, and experiences.

-Often formal cults do not torture just one program into a survivor, or even a few.
-They torture in hundreds of programs, and over the years they repeat the programming or create variations of the programming, and the particular abuse scenario associated with the programming, to further reinforce the messages.
-Torturing in so many programs can keep a survivor from being able to think or respond from her own self, or to see through the programming.
-If a survivor is caught up in responding to programming without even realizing that’s what she’s doing, she has little or no time to fight back.
+Usually formal cults torture in many core, basic programs, and then potentially hundreds of other programs that connect to those, and over the years they repeat the programming or create variations of the programming, and the particular abuse scenario associated with the programming, to further reinforce the messages.
+Torturing in so many programs can keep a survivor from being able to think or respond from their own self, or to see through the programming.
+If a survivor is caught up in responding to programming without even realizing that’s what they’re doing, they have little or no time to fight back.
 And the more programs there are, the harder it is to sort them all out or focus on just one.
 Cults also often link programs together, so that when one program is cued off it can trigger another one, most especially if any cult “rules” are being broken (such as trying to look at the actual program, or speaking out about the abuse).
-This can keep a survivor caught in cult thinking for hours, weeks, or months at a time.
+This can keep a survivor caught in programmed or looped cult thoughts, emotional flashbacks, or reactions for hours, weeks, or months at a time.

 Why do cults use programming?
-Ultimately, cults use programming to control their victims and to keep the cult functioning smoothly.
+To control their victims and to keep the cult functioning in secrecy without outside interference.
 Programming can be an effective means for cults to control survivors, especially while a survivor is regularly being tortured and exposed to further programming.

 Programming often enables cults to control a survivor in everyday time (split-off time where family life appears to be normal, and abuse is not remembered or occurring in the moment), without the survivor or other people being aware that this is happening.
-A cult member just has to cue a survivor to trigger specific programming, and the survivor unaware of her programming will often quite quickly respond the way that she was programmed to.
-For instance, if a cult member wants to keep a survivor from talking, all he/she has to do is put his/her finger vertically over the centre of his/her lips, or horizontally across his/her lips, in full view of the survivor.
-The survivor will often respond without even knowing that she is doing so.
-No one around her will have noticed that anything has occurred, except that perhaps the survivor has become more subdued.
+A cult member just has to cue a survivor to trigger specific programming, and the survivor unaware of their programming will often quite quickly respond the way that they were programmed to.
+For instance, if a cult member wants to keep a survivor from talking, all they have to do is put their finger vertically over the centre of their lips, or horizontally across their lips, in full view of the survivor.
+The survivor will often respond without even knowing that they are doing so.
+No one around them will have noticed that anything has occurred, except that perhaps the survivor has become more subdued.
 This allows cults to keep their network hidden, and at the same time invisibly control their victims.

-Programming is a way for cults to instantly reinforce cult messages outside of a cult context or abuse (as well as a way to trigger certain behaviors before or during abuse).
-A program can take the survivor back to the original feelings, threats, and messages that she received while being tortured with that particular programmed message.
+Programming is a way for cults to instantly reinforce cult messages outside of a cult context (as well as a way to trigger certain behaviors before or during torture).
+A program can take the survivor back to the original feelings, threats, and messages that they received while being tortured with that particular programmed message.
 It’s a quick and easy way to retraumatize survivors, and to keep them silent.

-Cult members use programming to, among other things: obtain information from a survivor about her own personality system and vulnerabilities, or those of another survivor she’s been instructed to watch; interfere with the healing process of many survivors at once; trigger a switch in personalities; increase dissociation; break through resistance a survivor might have against doing a particular cult job; keep the people with power, in power (white, rich, male cult members at the very top of the pinnacle of cults); keep survivors from questioning cult rules; and keep survivors from escaping, fighting back, or thinking and feeling deeply about their abuse experiences.
+Cult members use programming to, among other things: obtain information from a survivor about their own personality system and vulnerabilities, or those of another survivor she’s been instructed to watch; interfere with the healing process of many survivors at once; trigger a switch in personalities; increase dissociation; break through resistance a survivor might have against doing a particular cult job; keep the people with power, in power (white, rich, heterosexual male cult members at the very top of the pinnacle of cults); keep survivors from questioning cult rules; and keep survivors from escaping, fighting back, or thinking and feeling deeply about their torture and trauma experiences.

 But programming does not mean that the cult has ultimate control over a survivor.
-Survivors have immense inner strength, and fight back in different ways.
-And most survivors try to resist programming on some level or another.
-In my opinion, the most effective way to minimize the effects of programming is to recognize existing programming and to work on it.
-Once a survivor starts to become aware of her programming, and works on it, the programming loses some of its intensity and effectiveness.
+Survivors have immense inner strength, and fight back in different ways; most survivors try to resist programming on some level or another.
+In my opinion, the most effective way to minimize the effects of programming is to recognize existing programming, to talk to the insiders who hold that programming, and to work with them compassionately, pointing out the cult lies, betrayals, and creation of beliefs and jobs.
+Once those inside start to become aware of their programming, and works on it, the programming loses some of its intensity and effectiveness.

 Programming is not some kind of magic that exerts ultimate control.
-It is a form of mind control that survivors have been taught to live and breathe throughout their abuse, through torture and repeated threats to their lives.
-Cults cannot control every thought, action, or personality inside a survivor, nor can they completely control the total sum of every personality.
+It is a form of mind control that inner folks have been taught to live and breathe throughout their torture with repeated threats to their lives.
+Cults cannot control every thought, action, or insider, nor can they completely control the total sum of everyone inside.
 They’re not that powerful.
 No one is.

-Programming can feel pretty all-encompassing at times—but it doesn’t have to stay that way.
-Programming can be worked with, and it’s effects can be changed.
-It just takes time, awareness, and the desire to work on it.
-But it can be done.
+Programming can feel all-encompassing at times–but it doesn’t have to stay that way.
+Programming can be worked with, and its effects can be lessened.
+It takes time, awareness, and the desire to work on it, but it can be done.
 And that is something that must frighten cults.
 Because survivors have a core of strength and courage and a desire to heal that cults cannot touch.
 So in healing, in recognizing and working on programming, survivors are stronger than the cult.
 I wish each of you much healing.

 If you liked this article, you may also want to read my article on working with programming.